These are the best active toys for that can be used indoors. Get out some energy with bouncing and movement!

 Mini Trampoline-Great for days when your child seems to have an endless need to crash around the house.
 I do not have one of these yet, but likely we’ll be purchasing one soon.
 We just need something else to help burn off energy

 And Indoor Ride on Toy – We have a little truck that just keeps on truckin’.
 It is similar to these Wheelie Bug toys and a has been a favorite for years now.

 Bilibo– After finding my three year old spinning on the floor in a mixing bowl, I knew we needed a couple of these instead.
 Bilibos are very durable and encourage spinning, rocking, toy carrying and pretend play.
 Ours have been used in the bath, in the fort outside and even as step stools.

 Ikea Ekorre Swing– This makes for a cozy snuggling spot, a relaxing swinging place and one of the fastest spinning apparatuses I’ve ever seen.
 I take this out only in winter and hang it in the boys room.
 Leland loves to swing (when he was a baby he’d actually fall asleep in the swings at the park) so this is a big hit.

 Couches.
-These are not furniture (silly mommy).
-From obstacle courses made with the cushions to the endless forts, my poor couches get A LOT of use as kid entertainment.
+These are not furniture (you thought they were?).
+From obstacle courses made with the cushions, to the endless forts, my poor couches get A LOT of use as kid entertainment.

 Sit – N – Spin– Some kids are calmed by spinning, even if this is not the case for your child, the coordination and strength required to make themselves spin can be a great indoor movement activity.
 Ours stays interesting because I usually keep it in the closet and just take it down occasionally (the trick to keeping any toy entertaining it seems.)